A Comprehensive Guide to Year-End Giving

 • Appoint them as leaders.
 Peer-to-peer campaigns can often use a few team leaders-here’s where your major donors come in!
 They can set a great example and even help organize fundraisers.

 • Ask to share their stories.
 Donors have more than just money to give.
-Set up a quick interview ask them why they choose to donate so much to your organization, and share their story!
+Set up a quick interview, ask them why they choose to donate so much to your organization, and share their story!
 It’ll encourage other donors and show them you see them as a hero for your cause, too.

 • Call them.
 Or better yet, set up a meeting.
-Any way you nonprofit can establish a closer connection with your donors will show your major donors you care about them, and give you a space to explain more in detail your campaign.
+Any way your nonprofit can establish a closer connection with your donors will show your major donors you care about them, and give you a space to explain more in detail your campaign.

 All Systems Go